Donald Trump’s Hair: How to Get the ‘Trump’ Look

-While Trump has campaigned to “make America great again,” the greatness of his hair has been just as hotly contested, with his signature swoop pretty much securing its own separate platform.
+While Trump’s efforts to “make America great again” are always debated, the greatness of his hair has been just as hotly contested, with his signature swoop pretty much securing its own separate platform.
 Regardless of your political affiliation, one thing that most everyone can agree on is the power of those strands in making a statement — good, bad, or ugly.

 Hot-button words like “toupée” and “comb-over” have followed Trump at every turn.
 Plastic surgeons have weighed in on his unusual hairline and whether they believe it’s the result of a hair transplant.
 As for Trump, he himself has firmly rallied in favor of his hair being 100% his own.
 And, in his defense, his hair has looked similar throughout his life — from the Donald of the ’70s to today.